 All children must have a PE kit.
 Boys should wear a pair of shorts and a T-shirt, while girls may wear shorts and a T-shirt or a leotard.
 Failure to bring a PE kit to school causes organisational problems and will be followed up by senior staff.

 Parents are asked to supply a pair of plimsolls or trainers (with their child's name written inside) in a labelled bag for PE.
 These are used for athletics and games.
-Children in the juniors also require a blue or grey sweatshirt and jogging trousers for outdoor PE lessons in the winter as unless it rains, PE lessons go ahead outside all year round.
+Children also require a blue or grey sweatshirt and jogging trousers for outdoor PE lessons in the winter as, unless it rains, PE lessons go ahead outside all year round.

 It is a Borough regulation that no jewellery should be worn during any physical activities and this rule should be adhered to.
 If parents choose to send children to school wearing earrings it is the children’s responsibility to remove them before PE and swimming lessons.

 When children remove jewellery for the purpose of PE or swimming etc, the teacher is under no obligation to look after it, or any other items such as money.
 If the teachers do look after pupils’ property they will not be held responsible if it subsequently gets lost or broken.

 PE is a part of the National Curriculum and all children are required to take part in it.
 A valid note or medical certificate is necessary in for children to be excused.

 Children in years 3,4 and 5 children go swimming once a week for one term each.
 Girls must wear one-piece swimming costumes (not Lycra), while boys must wear swimming trunks (not long-legged loose shorts).
 A bathing hat is required for both boys and girls.
 Please note that goggles are not normally worn during swimming lessons, but may be done so under certain circumstances.
 Please contact the Headteacher if you need further details regarding this.